 Miss Northwestern and Miss Northwestern's Outstanding Teen

-Alysson Stewart (right) was named Miss Northwestern Oklahoma State University 2019.
+Liberty Bird (left) was named Miss Northwestern Oklahoma State University 2020.

-Paisley Heath was named Miss Northwestern’s Star 2019 (center).
+Emma Eckhardt was named Miss Northwestern’s Star 2020 (left front).

-Autumn Hudgins (left) was crowned as Miss Northwestern’s Outstanding Teen 2019.
+Libby Williams (right) was crowned as Miss Northwestern’s Outstanding Teen 2020.

 To be eligible

-Must be enrolled in and attending classes on a full-time (12 hours) basis prior to the pageant at Northwestern Oklahoma State University- including the Alva,
+Must be enrolled in and attending classes on a full-time (12 hours) basis prior to the competition at Northwestern Oklahoma State University- including the Alva,

-Must be a citizen of the United States of America at the time she enters her first pageant and a resident of Oklahoma for 6 months.
+Must be a citizen of the United States of America at the time she enters her first competition.

 Must be a high school graduate or have successfully completed the G.E.D. testing program for high school equivalency or have successfully completed the academic requirement for entry into Northwestern Oklahoma State University.
 Must have a grade point average of 2.5 or above.